-These requirements will be enforced by Local Authorities who can impose a fine of up to £5,000 where a landlord fails to comply with a remedial notice.
-Regulation 13 requires a local Housing Authority to prepare and publish a statement of principles PDF, 128.39 KB which it proposes to follow in determining the amount of penalty charge
+These requirements are enforced by Local Authorities who can impose a fine of up to £5,000 where a landlord fails to comply with a remedial notice.
+Regulation 13 requires a local Housing Authority to prepare and publish a statement of principles PDF, 145.27 KB which it proposes to follow in determining the amount of penalty charge.

 There are some exceptions to this requirement including live in landlords and Housing Associations.